inkytonik/dsinfo/README.md

 explicitly provide the name as an extra argument, leading to duplication.

     val valtwoargs1 = twoargs ("valtwoargs1", 1, "one")

-dsinfo is implemented using Scala macros which are an experimental feature of Scala 2.10.

-The library is released under the GNU Lesser General Public License.
-See the files `COPYING` and `COPYING.LESSER` for details.

 Downloading the library
 =======================